 A few years ago, my school tasked all EFL teachers with evaluating the critical thinking skills of all students in grades one through twelve.
-There was no guidance from administration as to how teachers should evaluate students and assign a score for thinking.
-With this in mind, I started to examine what is involved in thinking, and began to devise a vehicle for measuring the thinking skills of all students.
+There was no guidance from the administration as to how teachers should evaluate students and assign a score for thinking.
+With this in mind, I started to examine what is involved in thinking and began to devise a vehicle for measuring the thinking skills of all students.

 The process of critical thinking begins with knowledge.
 Knowledge is obtained by personal experience or through books and teachers in school.
-When you burn your finger by touching fire, this is knowledge or finding out something new through a personal experience.
+When you burn your finger by touching fire, this is knowledge or finding out something new through personal experience.
 Learning the formula to calculate the area of a circle is the kind of knowledge you get in school and through books.

 Application in thinking is using knowledge and comprehension to understand practical worldly things.
 Making predictions is one kind of application in thinking.
 When you do this, you are producing knowledge by using the knowledge you already comprehend.
 Constructing a building based on engineering principles is one example of the application skill in thinking.

 The fourth step in the critical thinking process is analysis.
-In analysis, a person is dividing information into categories and subcategories.
+In an analysis, a person is dividing information into categories and subcategories.
 You are also clarifying the "who", "what", "when", "where", etc. of what is happening.
 For example, in the field of chemistry, this is done by using certain principles and steps to determine the elements present in a certain chemical compound.

-This is one of the higher order thinking skills.
+This is one of the higher-order thinking skills.
 It involves organizing, constructing, and creating the end product.
 One does this by formulating questions and devising and testing theories much like a scientist.

 Evaluation is the highest thinking order skill.
 It implies determining what is good or bad about a finished product, as well as thinking of a way to revise what is wrong.
 When a person presents a critical review of a book he has read, he is giving an evaluation.